-The doctrine of precedent is one of the principles that underpins common law.
+The doctrine of precedent is one of the principles that underpin common law.
 The Latin name for the doctrine of precedent is stare decisis (‘stand by that decided’).
 It is a principle that requires judges to follow the rulings and determinations of judges in higher courts, where a case involves similar facts and issues.
 The doctrine of precedent evolved in medieval England, at a time when law was being formed and judges wanted greater consistency and standardisation.
 Medieval judges were often appointed because of their social status, not their understanding of the law – so many were barely competent, hopelessly biased, or both.
 The development of common law and the doctrine of stare decisis required these judges to make more rational and consistent decisions.
 The common law system that emerged from Britain during the Middle Ages was stable, consistent and even-handed – at least when compared to other systems of the time.

 The doctrine of precedent only applies when the court is actively considering a case.
 When a case comes before the court, in general terms the judge will follow this approach: